aclonegeek/ElevatorControlSystem/README.txt

 ===============
 === RUNNING ===
 ===============
+- Program:
-- Program: Open src/main/java/core/Main.java and Run.
+  - Open src/main/java/core/Main.java and Run.
+  - Alternatively:
+    - Open src/main/java/core/Scheduler.java and Run.
+    - Open src/main/java/core/ElevatorSystem.java and Run.
+    - Open src/main/java/core/FloorSystem.java and Run.
 - Tests: In Eclipse, right click on the /src/test/java folder on the Package Explorer pane and click Run As > JUnit Test.

-Each of the subsystem tests (FloorSubsystemTest, ElevatorSubsystemTest, SchedulerTest) showcase the entire system in action.
+  - Note: Each test must be run individually (right click on the test file in Eclipse and click Run As > JUnit Test).

 =============
 === FILES ===